On exam day

 Taking time to prepare for your testing experience will reduce stress and help prevent delays, unexcused absences, and other problems.

-- Read the ASWB Exam Candidate Handbook and the Candidate Rules Agreement thoroughly before your exam date.
+- Read the ASWB Exam Guidebook and the Candidate Rules Agreement thoroughly before your exam date.
 They contain detailed information about testing procedures and requirements.

 - Keep track of your Authorization to Test email from ASWB and your confirmation email from Pearson VUE.